Tuamarina

-Tuamarina (often spelled Tua Marina) is a small town in Marlborough, New Zealand.
-State Highway 1 runs through the area.
-The Tuamarina River joins the Wairau River just south of the settlement.
-Picton is about 18 km to the north, and Blenheim is about 10 km to the south.
+Tuamarina (often spelled Tua Marina) is a small town just north of the Wairau River and a few kilometres from the Cloudy Bay coast in Marlborough, New Zealand.
+The Tuamarina River flows south through the settlement and joins the Wairau River.
+State Highway 1 runs through the town, with Blenheim 10 km to the south and Picton 18 km to the north.